 pgEd thanks our colleagues Niall O’Connor, Dustin Holloway, and Mick Correll, who we first met at the Dana-Farber Cancer Institute Center for Cancer Computational Biology (CCCB), for bringing the first Map-Ed prototype to life.
 We are ever so grateful to Dave Bozzi at DB Design Boston for developing the Map-Ed platform that is on-line today.

-Special thanks to Carlos Olguin at Autodesk and his team, including Justin Brooks, Jason Landfried, and Florencio Mazzoldi, for working on the next iteration, which should launch soon.
-This new map promises much better speed and the option to cluster and count pins.
+Special thanks to Carlos Olguin at Autodesk and his team, including Justin Brooks, Jason Landfried, and Florencio Mazzoldi, for working on the latest iteration, launched in December 2013.
+This new map offers much better speed and the option to cluster and count pins.

 Map-Ed milestones – a timeline